Two dead in attack on Afghan midwife training centre

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL: An hours-long militant attack on a midwife training centre in eastern Afghanistan on Saturday killed at least two people and wounded five others, police said, as the latest assault in the country was brought to an end by security forces.
+KABUL: An hours-long militant attack on a midwife training centre in eastern Afghanistan on Saturday killed at least two people and wounded five, police said, as the latest assault in the country was brought to an end by security forces.

 Nearly 70 people, including students and teachers, were inside the centre in Jalalabad, the capital of Nangarhar province, at the time of the attack.